 The HRH Board of Directors will review this list annually and add or remove qualifiers as appropriate.
 When a run is added, the previous two events will be included immediately.
 In most cases when a run is removed, it will be phased off the qualifying list over two years.
 This prevents having a finish be eligible as a qualifier one year and the same finish not qualifying the following year.
 However, the HRH BOD reserves the right to remove a run without the two-year process.

 There have been instances where qualifying runs have been cancelled or shortened due to unforeseen circumstances.
 In these instances, and similar situations in the future, we do not consider that event in that year a qualifier.
 While this may regretfully prevent some runners from qualifying, the HRH feels the importance of the qualifying process for runner safety outweighs compromising this process for convenience.

-Without (any) further ado, here are the qualifications for entry into the lottery for the Hardrock Hundred Endurance Run:
+Without (any) further ado, here are the qualifications for entry into the lottery for the Hardrock Hundred Endurance Run for 2016:

 - Completed one of the following hundred+ milers during 2014 or 2015: